World Modeling for Autonomous Wheel Loaders: Results

-The accumulated inference time of the high and low-dimensional models was also measured.
+The high- and low-dimensional models' accumulated inference time was also measured over the 40 loading cycles.
 The high-dimensional model took 0.3\,s in total.
-The low-dimensional model took 0.01\,s, but the time for \texttt{replaceCA} to compute the resulting heightmap must be added, for a total of 44.3\,s.
-However, the implementation of \texttt{replaceCA} was not optimized or adapted for GPU computing, so the comparison is unfair.
+The low-dimensional model took 0.01\,s.
+When the cellular automata is included, this amounts to 44.3\,s, but it should be noted that the implementation of the cellular automata was not optimized or adapted for GPU computing.

-To summarize, the high-dimensional model was better for shorter time horizons, but the low-dimensional model was more robust for longer horizons.
-The robustness would be the same if the high-dimensional model used the cellular automata in place of the pile state predictor but with the additional computational cost.
+To summarize, the high-dimensional model was better for shorter time horizons, but the low-dimensional model was more stable over longer horizons.
+The stability might be the same if the high-dimensional model used the cellular automata in place of the pile state predictor, but this would come with an additional computational cost.